 Marin Public Health has a response team dedicated to answering non-medical COVID-19 questions and concerns.
-Contact them by email or by phone at (415) 473-7191.
+Contact them by email or call the CA COVID-19 Hotline at (833)422-4255.
 For medical questions, contact your health systems’ advice line, primary care physician or health clinic.

 If you are a person with a disability and require an accommodation to participate in a County program, service, or activity, requests may be made by calling (415) 473-4381 (Voice), Dial 711 for CA Relay, or by email at least five business days in advance of the event.
 We will do our best to fulfill requests received with less than five business days’ notice.
 Copies of documents are available in alternative formats upon request.